commercialhaskell/stackage/CURATORS.md

 Committing the changes to a branch should trigger a DockerHub.
 Normally only the nightly branch needs to be updated since new packages are not added to the current lts release.

-Use [Ubuntu Package content search](http://packages.ubuntu.com/) to determine which package provides particular dev files (it defaults to trusty which is the same version as the server).
+Use [Ubuntu Package content search](http://packages.ubuntu.com/) to determine which package provides particular dev files (it defaults to xenial which is the version used to build Nightly).

 Note we generally don't install/run services needed for testsuites in the docker images - packages with tests requiring some system service can be add to expected-test-failures.